Cheapest Auto Insurance in St. Louis, Missouri (2025)

 J.D.
 Power data measures overall customer satisfaction and claims satisfaction based on a 1,000-point scale.

 Available in all 50 states, State Farm car insurance policies offer multiple ways to save, from customizing coverage types to a robust list of discounts.
-The company has far fewer complaints than expected for the industry, according to the National Association of Insurance Commissioners (NAIC) Consumer Complaints Index.
+The company has far fewer complaints than expected for the industry, according to the National Association of Insurance Commissioners (NAIC) Consumer Complaint Index.
 State Farm also ranked above average for every region in J.D.
 Power’s 2023 U.S. Auto Insurance Study.

 Pros